Top US health official warns that America has 'not reached our peak' in coronavirus cases

 Hoboken, New Jersey, announced a citywide curfew starting Monday.
 Residents will be required to stay in their homes from 10 p.m. to 5 a.m., with exceptions for work, Mayor Ravinder Bhalla said.

-Bars and restaurants in the city won't be allowed to serve food inside their locations as of Sunday at 11 a.m. and "will be permitted to conduct food takeout and food delivery service only," Bhalla's statement said.
+Bars and restaurants in Hoboken won't be allowed to serve food inside their locations as of Sunday at 11 a.m.
+They "will be permitted to conduct food takeout and food delivery service only," Bhalla said.

-In Colorado, Gov. Jared Polis issued an executive order requiring that downhill ski resorts close for a week due to the presence of coronavirus in the mountain communities with limited care capacity.
+In Colorado, Gov. Jared Polis issued an executive order Saturday requiring downhill ski resorts close for a week due to the presence of coronavirus in the mountain communities with limited care capacity.

-The governor said they will continue to monitor the course of the outbreak and may amend the executive order.
+The governor said officials will continue to monitor the course of the outbreak and may amend the executive order.

-And Los Angeles County will temporarily suspend all jury trials, according to LAPD spokesperson Josh Rubenstein and an internal police memo obtained by CNN.
+And Los Angeles County will temporarily suspend all jury trials, LAPD spokesperson Josh Rubenstein said.
 The high-profile murder trial of millionaire Robert Durst is expected to be among those put on hold, pending final approval from the presiding judge.

 Increased travel restrictions

-Also in an effort to slow the spread, President Donald Trump expanded the restrictions on entry into the US from Europe to include the United Kingdom and Ireland.
+President Donald Trump expanded restrictions on entry into the US from Europe to include the United Kingdom and Ireland.
 The travel restrictions go into effect Monday at midnight.

 Restrictions from 26 other countries in Europe went into effect Friday.

-US citizens and their family members are exempt from both restrictions, but they are subject to enhanced medical screenings upon arrival.
+US citizens and their family members are exempt from both sets of restrictions, but they are subject to enhanced medical screenings upon arrival.

 Travelers returning to US find long airport lines